-In Dundalk Bay for 2013, the number of vessels fishing cockles was restricted by permit.
+In Dundalk Bay for 2013 and 2016, the number of vessels fishing cockles was restricted by permit.
 Each vessel was required to make returns showing the time, location, the gross catch and the permit number.
-Hand gatherers active in this fishery were issued permits and required to complete gathers dockets for any cockle taken.
+For 2013, hand gatherers active in this fishery were issued permits and required to complete gathers dockets for any cockle taken.
 Inspections by SFPA officers took place throughout the period of the fishery.
+Due to evidence of poor compliance amongst hand gatherers, no such permits were issued in 2016.
 No cockle fishing took place in Dundalk Bay in 2014 or 2015.